bitgord/tronsr-template/SERVER_CONFIGURATION.md

 ## Current Server Configuration
-Prior to June 27, we have launched 3 testable TRON nodes with AWS to allow for smooth transitioning into physical hardware after becoming a TRON Super Representative.
+Prior to June 26, we have launched 3 testable TRON nodes with AWS to allow for smooth transitioning into physical hardware after becoming a TRON Super Representative.
 We decided to host all three nodes in Central Canada to maintain a local presence of the TRON network infrastructure.
+We will increase our capacity as is required to maintain the network.

 #### Server 1 (Up and Running)
 ------------